antoinemansour7/VehiQ/README.md

 As previously mentioned, React has a component-architecture which makes it easier to manage large and complex applications due to its encapsulated nature.
 React ahs a virtual Dom which is a lighter version of the actual DOM in the memory.
 Thus, React has faster and more efficient DOM updates and Browser re-renders since it updates the virtual DOM then optimize when updating the real DOM.
 React is the most in-demand web framework as such it has a large and ever-growing community provides an abundance of resources such as tutorials, forums and online communities.
 Weakness:
 React is based on a flux architecture which can prove hard to learn for developers.
 New concepts such as Actions, Dispatchers, Views, and Stores are hard to understand for beginners.
 Indeed, the Flux architecture can introduce scalability challenges due to growing set of dependencies between the aforementioned concepts.
 Also, React’s flux architecture forces developers to write many repetitive codes known as boilerplate code to set up the Flux pattern.
+Uses Cases:
+-React Native allows developers to build mobile applications using JavaScript and React, thus enabling code sharing between the web and mobile platform.
+-Large-Scale Web Applications: React’s modular architecture and vast tools like Redux and React Router is a great asset to build large-scale web applications with multiples UI requirements.

 Description:
 Vue.js is a JavaScript framework for building interactive web interfaces.
 It focuses on the view layer and provides a simple API.
 It’s very approachable since its syntax is a blend of HTML and JavaScript.
 Vue.js is known for its vast ecosystems of libraries and tools making it a popular framework for both small and big projects alike.